Sexual Rights: Equity Versus Equality:

 Learning Objective

-For Self Advocates: To advocate for the type of sexuality education that is most effective for you.
+For Self-Advocates: To advocate for the type of sexuality education most effective for you.
 To receive equitable sexuality education.

-• Understand the difference between equality and equity.
-Receiving the same, standard sexuality education curriculum that everyone receives, may work for some but not everyone and is just like the “equality bike.”
-People with I/DD need equitable sexuality education that meets their specific learning needs and is delivered in a cognitively accessible way in order for them to learn about sexuality and relationships just like everyone else.
-Bottom line, equitable sexuality education leads to equal knowledge.
+1. Understand the difference between equality and equity.
+Receiving the same standard sexuality education curriculum that everyone receives may work for some but not everyone and is just like the “equality bike.”
+People with intellectual and developmental disabilities (I/DD) need equitable sexuality education that meets their specific learning needs and is delivered in a cognitively accessible way so that they can learn about sexuality and relationships just like everyone else.
+The bottom line is that equitable sexuality education leads to equal knowledge.

-• Figure out what you need to access sexuality education.
-Think about how you learn best and find ways to access sexuality education.
-What works best for you?
+2. Figure out what you or the person you support needs to access sexuality education.
+Think about how you or the person learns best and find ways to access sexuality education.
+What works best for you (or the person)?
 What do you need to learn information and skills?

-1. Advocate for equitable education and opportunities.
+3. Advocate for equitable education and opportunities.
 Speak up for what would be equitable for you.
 If someone says, here is a website for you to read, speak up if that won’t work for you.
-Whatever you need is OK.
+Whatever you need is okay.
 You don’t have to go along with what is offered to you.
 Speak up for equitable sexuality education!

 Inspiration/end result

 People will have access to education and opportunities that meet their specific learning needs.
-Their lives will be fuller and they will be able to make informed decisions because they are taught in ways that work for them.
+Their lives will be fuller, and they will be able to make informed decisions because they will be taught ways that work for them.

-For Professionals/Parents: Have discussions with self advocates on how they learn best and help them advocate for themselves.
+For Professionals/Parents: Have discussions with self-advocates about how they learn best and help them advocate for themselves.
 Explain what equitable sexuality education means and that they have the right to equity!

 Skip to content